An Overview of Nitrosated Drug Substance Related Impurities (NDSRIs)

 Nitrosamines in Drug Substance (DS)

-In 2018 health authorities became aware of the nitrosamine N-nitrosodimethylamine (NDMA) in valsartan drug substance.
-The investigations expanded, NDMA and other potent nitrosamines were found in the more drugs in sartan family.
-In late 2019, nitrosamines were also identified in drug substances like pioglitazone and ranitidine.
-Nitrosamines are classified as probable human carcinogens and included as part of the “cohort of concern” due to their carcinogenic risk.
-Daily acceptable intake (AI) levels for these small nitrosamines have been determined and range from 26-100 ng/day (Ref.
+In 2018, health authorities first detected the nitrosamine N-nitrosodimethylamine (NDMA) in valsartan drug substance.
+Investigations quickly expanded, and NDMA along with other carcinogenic nitrosamines were found in other members of the sartan drug family.
+By late 2019, nitrosamines were also identified in drug substances like pioglitazone and ranitidine.
+Nitrosamines are classified as probable human carcinogens, part of the “cohort of concern” due to their cancer risk.
+Regulatory bodies have established acceptable intake (AI) limits for small nitrosamines ranging from 26 to 100 ng/day (Ref.
 3).
-In most of these cases the nitrosamine formation was ultimately linked to the several factors like presence or formation of secondary amines, solvents, reagents during manufacturing processes of the drug substance.
+In most cases, nitrosamine formation was linked to several factors such as the presence or formation of secondary amines, solvents, and reagents during the drug substance manufacturing process.

 Nitrosated Drug Substance Related Impurities -NDSRIs